solodev/cloud-documentation/src/pages/sites/read/index.md

 ><img src="../../../images/sites-read-edit-preview-bar.jpg"  alt="site detail page screen grab" style="width: 80%; display: block"></a>

-### Site Information, Update and Permissions
+### Site Information, Update, and Permissions

-The top right section of the page displays details of your site including your site's name, URL, hosting information and last modification date.
+The top right section of the page displays details of your site including your site's name, URL, hosting information, and last modification date.
 You can access the <a href="/pages/sites/update/">update site modal</a> by clicking on the "Update" button at the top right.
 You can access the <a href="/pages/sites/permissions/">site's permissions</a> by clicking on the down carat next to the "Update" button.

 ><img src="../../../images/sites-read-details.jpg"  alt="site detail info and update button" style="width: 50%; display: block"></a>